Chemistry - 1968

 The Chemistry building now contains 27,948 net square feet of classrooms, labs, and research space.
 One lab in particular, known as the ‘Nuclear Magnetic Resonance Facility’ is equipped with two spectrometers, a 500 MHz Varian NMR systems console with two channels, a Varian AutoX dual broadband pfg probe, a 300 MHz Varian Mercury console equipped with two channels, and finally a Varian AutoSwitchable pfg probe setup in 4-nuc mode.

 In addition, the Chemistry Department is home to some notable professors who are making advances through research.
-For instance, Kevin Belifield, a professor of chemistry and Chairman of the Chemistry department, has been working on early cancer imaging for past 14 years.
+For instance, Kevin Belifield, a professor of chemistry and Chairman of the Chemistry department, has been working on early cancer imaging for the past 14 years.
 He and his colleagues are using infrared lights for bio-imaging purposes for the early detection of tumors.